qmk/qmk_firmware/docs/reference_info_json.md

 Direct pins are when you connect one side of the switch to GND and the other side to a GPIO pin on your MCU.
 No diode is required, but there is a 1:1 mapping between switches and pins.

 When specifying direct pins you need to arrange them in nested arrays.
-The outer array consists of rows, while the inner array is a text string corresponding to a pin.
+The outer array consists of rows, while the inner array uses text strings to identify the pins used in each row.
 You can use `null` to indicate an empty spot in the matrix.

 Example: